 “Be worthy, love, and love will come.”

-Okay fellas, you’re not gonna like this book.
+Okay fellas, you’re probs not gonna love this book.

 But for the ladies, this book is a beautiful tale of sisterhood.
-This book taught me to see the Megs, and Jos, and Amys, and Beths for the valuable contributions their very diversified natures provide to the world.
+Little Women taught me to see the Megs, and Jos, and Amys, and Beths for the valuable contributions their very diverse natures provide to the world.
 Thank God we are not all alike.

 It’s also a reminder that women can be independent, strong, willful, and wild without doubting their woman-ness.
 Jo’s unique beauty as a woman is that she is strong enough to choose her own path, apart from society’s pressures and expectations and to do what is honest and right even if it feels so wrong.

 The Longest Day by Cornelius Ryan